Understand the Google Ads Logic

-We can skip this part & select the last option, which is to create a campaign without a goal’s guidance.
+We can skip this part and select the last option, which is to create a campaign without a goal’s guidance.
 We recommend choosing this one as it eliminates the risks of incorrect settings.

-In 2021, Google Ads offers these 5 main campaign types:
+Google Ads offers these five main campaign types: